thr0wn/options.cash/README.md

 <hr>

 ## 🔍 About
-**options.cash** aims to bring decentralized non-custodial options to Bitcoin Cash through covenant contracts and price oracles.
+**options.cash** aims to bring on-chain options to Bitcoin Cash through covenant contracts and price oracles.
 Options are a type of derivative in which the investor pay for the right to optionally buy or sell an asset at an agreed-upon price and date.

 With DeFi protocols like AnyHedge gaining more adoption on BCH, our goal is to serve as an tool to manage portfolio risks and returns.

-The initial idea is to deliver an user-friendly UX to trade options of some BCH/SLP pairs.
-We may provide anyhedge functionalities and go even further creating ways to tokenize AnyHedge positions and use them in options strategies, providing a whole set of derivatives for BCH!
+The initial idea is to deliver an user-friendly UX to trade options of some SLP/BCH pairs.

 <hr>